 Jim attended St. Jerome’s Catholic School, and for high school, he attended Campion Prep, a Catholic Prep School, in Prarie du Chien, Wisconsin.
-He graduated in 1933 and attended college.
+He graduated in 1933 and attended DePaul University in Chicago.
 He was a highly decorated Chicago Police Detective working in the Summerdale Police Station on the north side of Chicago.

-In 1941, Jim was drafted into the United States Army and sent to Fort Knox, Kentucky for training.
+On April 7, 1941, Jim was drafted into the United States Army and sent to Fort Knox, Kentucky for training where he was assigned to the 192nd Tank Battalion.
 He was trained like all the members of the company to operate all the equipment used by the battalion.

-In the late summer, the 192nd was sent to Camp Polk, Louisiana, to take part in maneuvers.
+In the late summer, the 192nd was sent to Louisiana to take part in maneuvers.
 According to members of the battalion, they broke through the defensive lines of the Blue Army, whose commanding officer was General George Patton, and it was a matter of hours until they overran his Blue Army’s headquarters.
 Suddenly, the maneuvers were canceled.

-When the maneuvers ended, the members of the 192nd Tank Battalion was ordered to Camp Polk.
+When the maneuvers ended, the members of the 192nd Tank Battalion were ordered to Camp Polk, Louisiana.
 Many had no idea why they were being kept there.
 They were told, on the side of a hill, that they were being sent overseas.
 It was at this time that members of the battalion, 29 years old or older, were allowed to resign from federal service and replaced.

 The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck – which was seen making its way to shore.
 Since communication between the Air Corps and Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.